Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Articles-Filters.md

 ## searchArticleNumber

+Search for an article by its article number.

 | Property  | Required | Default value | Description                       |
 |-----------|----------|---------------|-----------------------------------|
 | articlenr | Yes      |               | The article number to search for. |